IDMNYU/CreativeCoding_SectionE_KatherineBennett_Fall2020/Final_Deliverables.md

 • concept paragraph answering the following: What is your piece about?
 What's the concept?
 Is it interactive, responsive or time based?, name of piece

-• Direct message me the above documents and post them to your github repo for the final project.
+• Direct message me (SLACK) the above documents and post them to your github repo for the final project.

 • Submit any missing exercises to get credit for them.
 Post them to github and email me that they are up.

-# All of the above must be submitted by midnight on Tuesday Dec 15th
+# All of the above must be submitted by NOON on Dec 16th